mcgingras/noms-monorepo/README.md

 **Run packages**

-The monorepo includes two packages.
-The first is the UI, and the second is an indexing server written with [Ponder](https://ponder.sh/).
-You can launch both packages in dev mode.
+The monorepo includes three packages.
+The first is the UI, the second is an indexing server written with [Ponder](https://ponder.sh/), and the third is for contracts.
+You can launch both service based packages in dev mode.

 ```bash
 npm run dev